 Read more about the G-EO System

-Primarily used with patients who have experienced a spinal cord, stroke or brain injury, the Lokomat® takes a longstanding form of physical rehabilitation – treadmill therapy – several steps further than ever before.
+Primarily used with patients who have experienced a stroke or spinal cord or brain injury, the Lokomat takes a longstanding form of physical rehabilitation – treadmill therapy – several steps further than ever before.

-Using a harness and a computer-controlled mechanical suit, the Lokomat helps strengthen and train impaired muscle groups to help the body relearn how to walk.
-With the patient supported in a harness above a treadmill, a robotic exoskeleton moves the body in a natural walking pattern, while also measuring and regulating how much effort the patient expends.
-MossRehab was the first facility in the Philadelphia region to offer therapy with a Lokomat and one of the few facilities in the world to have three Lokomats at one site.
+Using a harness and a computer-controlled mechanical suit, the Lokomat helps strengthen and train impaired muscle groups, facilitating the process of relearning how to walk.
+With the patient supported in a harness above a treadmill, a robotic exoskeleton moves the body in a natural walking pattern, while also measuring and regulating how much effort the patient exerts.

 ReWalk™ is a motorized exoskeleton suit that enables people with walking impairments to stand, walk and climb stairs independently.
 Worn around the legs, chest and back, ReWalk is lightweight and fits closely to the body on top of everyday clothes.
 Crutches are used in combination with ReWalk to help the user stay balanced.